DusanSp/Android-MovieApp/README.md

 # MovieApp

 An android application that provide informations about tv shows and movies using TMDb API.
-Application show list of top rated movies, list of upcoming movies and list of tv shows that are on air.
+Application show list of top rated movies, list of upcoming movies and list of tv shows that are on the air.
 On click on movie in list you get detail informations of that movie.

 Project is implemented by using the following libraris:
 - TMDb API (movie db api) - https://www.themoviedb.org/documentation/api